WestDRI/wgpages/content/python3/python-09-scope.md

 ## Handling exceptions

+Putting some explicit logic into your code to deal with errors will make your code more robust.
+For example, if the input data are missing, you can have some printout to show the instructions to get the data at runtime.

+This error handling can be applied to calculations too.
 Let's say we want to write a code to calculate mortgage payments.
-For a fixed interest rate in percent, we have two of the following three variables: the principal amount, the term in years, and a monthly payment.
+For a fixed interest rate in percent, we have two of the following three variables: (1) the principal amount, (2) the term in years, or (3) a monthly payment.
 Our code will calculate the third variable, based on the other two.
 There are three scenarios:

-(1) If we have the the principal amount and the term in years, here is how you would calculate the monthly
+(1) If we have the **principal amount** and the **term in years**, here is how you would calculate the monthly
 payment:

 ```py